UniversalDependencies/docs/_fi-dep/discourse.md

 shortdef : 'discourse element'
 ---

-*Discourse elements* are typically exclamations or wordlike entities.
+*Discourse elements* are interjections, exclamations or emoticons.
 They are attached to the main verb or predicative of the sentence with the `discourse` dependency type.

 <!-- fname:intj1.pdf -->